 Details of the scheme

-The following roads would be closed to all motor traffic:
+- The following roads are temporarily closed to all motor traffic:

 - The Quay (between Thames Street and the mini roundabout at the end of Old Orchard).